kevinwang930/kevinwang930.github.io/content/post/data/db/tidb/architecture/index.md

 ### 2.5 Join across TiKV ranges

 TiKV data is partitioned by Region key ranges owned by PD (§3.3).
 A Region leader only serves keys in its `[start, end)`.
 There is **no** TiKV RPC that joins two tables across Regions.
-Cross-Region joins run in the **TiDB process**: the physical plan is a join operator whose children are readers/lookups; each child already fans out to multiple Region leaders via Coprocessor / Get (§2.4).
-TiDB then combines those row streams in memory.
+Cross-Region joins run in the **TiDB process** as volcano-style executors (`Next` returns a `chunk.Chunk`): a join operator pulls child readers; each reader already fans one logical scan into **parallel Coprocessor RPCs** to many Region leaders (§2.4).
+TiDB then joins those row streams in memory.

 ![Join across TiKV ranges](images/tidb-join-across-tikv.svg)